 - The Jemez River and San Antonio Creek start here.
-Hot springs, natural gas seeps and volcanic domes dot the landscape.
+Hot springs, natural gas seeps, and volcanic domes dot the landscape.
 The area has significant Native American religious and cultural sites.
-As the discovery of ancient obsidian spear points, pottery and home structures shows, humans began living there about 11,000 years ago.
-Several Native American tribes were there certain seasons.
+As the discovery of ancient obsidian spear points, pottery, and home structures shows, humans began living there about 11,000 years ago.
+Several Native American tribes were there during certain seasons.
 They hunted and collected obsidian for spear and arrow points.

 Fiscal Year: 2020